digitalservicebund/github-actions/README.md

 # GitHub Actions

-Reusable workflows and actions for GitHub Actions.

-## Why is Dependabot not updating my repo?

-This repo is not versionized: Dependabot has no way of knowing if a new version of a GitHub Actions from this repo is available or not.
-The Platform team is aware of it and will work on a migration plan.

-## I want to add a new internal GitHub Actions

-**IMPORTANT: Do not add new GitHub Actions here!**
+**IMPORTANT: This repo is deprecated.
+Do not add new GitHub Actions here!**

-Every new GitHub Action should live in a dedicated repo ([example](https://github.com/digitalservicebund/notify-on-failure-gha)).
-That way, when you [cut a new release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository), Dependabot will open PRs in the relevant repos.

-## Overview
+## GHA new locations

-- [bump-chainguard-digest](./bump-chainguard-digest) - Bump digest for chainguard image

-### Migrated to dedicated repos

-Each of those GHA now have dedicated repos:
+Every GHA available in this repo has been moved to a new locations.

 - argocd-deploy: https://github.com/digitalservicebund/argocd-deploy
 - setup-kubeseal: https://github.com/digitalservicebund/setup-kubeseal